TimHanewich/centauri/readme.md

 - [**Centauri Quadcopter**](./components/quadcopter/) - 3D‑printable frame design files, custom flight controller software, and wiring diagrams
 - [**Pilot Controller**](./components/controller/) - a PC‑based program that reads input from a wired Xbox controller and transmits commands to the quadcopter
 - [**Analysis Script**](./components/analysis/) - a lightweight Python tool for unpacking binary telemetry logs stored on the Pico into human‑readable `.csv` files

----

-Centauri is a rare example of a quadcopter project where *every layer of the stack* (hardware, software, and communication) has been custom‑engineered.